-Vehicle Handling & Storage Instructions (for Aged Vehicles at origin (shippable)/destination ramps (all units):
+Vehicle Handling & Storage Instructions (for Aged Vehicles at origin (shippable)/destination ramps (all units)):

-- 1a) Notification from Ford or UPS-Autogistics team member that vehicle should be held; OR - 1b) Notify Ford or UPS-Autogistics team member after a vehicle has aged 13 days in the same yard. - 2) Prepare vehicle for storage - Cycle wipers to ensure they are in the correct park position. - All electrical features must be in the off position. - Keys must be out of the ignition - Push button start must be in the off position with engine off - 3) Every 14 days vehicle remains in storage - Start vehicle and run engine for 5 minutes - Mark bottom/side of tire with chalk (visual cue) - Move vehicle a minimum distance to avoid tires developing flat spots (tire rotation approx. 45°) - Check vehicle for any fluid leaks - Check for any obvious damage to interior and exterior - Follow step 2) Prepare vehicle for storage, noted above.
+- 1a) Notification from Ford or UPS-Autogistics team member that vehicle should be held; OR - 1b) Notify Ford or UPS-Autogistics team member after a vehicle has aged 15 days in the same location without movement - 2) Prepare vehicle for storage - Cycle wipers to ensure they are in the correct park position. - All electrical features must be in the off position. - Keys must be out of the ignition - Push button start must be in the off position with engine off - 3) Every 15 days vehicle remains in storage - Follow 15 day tire care process - Check vehicle for any fluid leaks - Check for any obvious damage to interior and exterior - Follow step 2) Prepare vehicle for storage, noted above.